Overview

 The settings include:

-• Per-channel checkboxes — Once the master toggle is enabled, you can select which redemption channels use deferred deduction:
+Per-channel checkboxes — Once the master toggle is enabled, these show which redemption channels use deferred deduction:

 Channels that are not checked will continue to deduct points immediately when a discount code is generated (standard mode behavior).